 Canine Friends are Certified Therapy dogs who pass a rigorous test to insure that they are well mannered guests.
 This “warm and fuzzy” outreach is guaranteed to be a “Bone-A-Fide” success!

-If you are interested in requesting a visit from a Canine Friend and their handler or if you would like to have your dog certified to participate in the Canine Friends program, please contact us.
+If you would like to have your dog certified to participate in the Canine Friends program, please contact us for more information.

 “Caregiver Cancer Buddies” are available to offer 1 to 1 support by phone or in person to other caregivers.